 Trencrom Hill behind, Gull Rock in front.
 Taken from Porthtowan

 Our perception of an area is still today influenced by traditions, stories and associations - about someone who lived there or something that happened - and this was very much the case for ancient people.
-Their landscape was a magical landscape infused with presences and significances, and this wasn't just the fantasy of primitive people.
+Theirs was a magical landscape infused with presences and significances, and this wasn't just the fantasy of primitive people.

-Mathematics and geometry
+Mathematics and Geometry

-Bundles of purposes
+Bundles of Purposes

 The purpose of ancient sites

-Mounds (cairns, barrows and tumuli) sometimes show signs of use for burial of the dead, but this does not mean they were built for burial.
-Later in history, churches were surrounded with graveyards, though they were built to be places of worship and community gathering, not specifically to host the dead.
-Both mounds and churches were built for a number of interlocking purposes, of which burying the dead was one, and a secondary purpose.
+Mounds (cairns, barrows and tumuli) sometimes show signs of use for storing the remains of the dead, but this does not mean they were built for burial.
+Later in history, churches were surrounded with graveyards, though they were built to be houses of God, not primarily to host graves of the dead.

-In the 1960s-70s Guy Underwood and Tom Graves, both dowsers, investigated this, coming up with the observation that mounds acted as energy batteries for the accumulation and release of energy, or as information buffers, playing a part in a larger geomantic system.
+In the 1960s-70s dowsers Guy Underwood and Tom Graves investigated this, coming up with the observation that mounds acted as energy batteries for the accumulation and release of energy, or as energy or information buffers, playing a part in a larger geomantic system.